-California Microbusiness COVID-19 Relief Grant - For taxable years beginning on or after January 1, 2020, and before January 1, 2023, California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the California Microbusiness COVID-19 Relief Program that is administered by CalOSBA.
-Federal law has no similar exclusion.
-For more information, see Schedule CA (540NR) specific line instructions in Part II, Section B, line 8z.
+Discharge of Student Fees - For taxable years beginning on or after January 1, 2022, and before January 1, 2027, California law allows an exclusion from gross income for any amount of unpaid fees due or owed by a student to a community college that was discharged pursuant to California Education Code Section 32527.
+For more information, see Schedule CA (540NR) specific line instructions in Part II, Section B, line 8z and R&TC Section 17131.21.